contains the active ingredient isotretinoin

 Continue taking ROACCUTANE for as long as your doctor prescribes.

-get a little worse before it gets better.
+worse before it gets better.
 Do not worry about this, it is a sign that ROACCUTANE is working.

 At the end of this time your acne should have cleared up significantly.
 Most patients notice their skin condition continues

 to improve even after ROACCUTANE treatment is finished.